LuoweiZhou/YouCook2-Leaderboard/README.md

 # YouCook2-Leaderboard
-This repo hosts leaderboards on YouCook2 and related resources.
+This repo hosts leaderboards on [YouCook2 dataset](http://youcook2.eecs.umich.edu/) and related resources.
 The main tasks concerned include text-to-video retrieval, video captioning, dense video description (captioning), and object grounding.
 Results are on the validation set unless otherwise specified.
-Note that until now, leaderboard on the test set is only available for the dense video description and object groudning (see [FAQ](#faq) for details).
+Note that until now, leaderboard on the test set is only available for the dense video description and object groudning (see [FQA](#faq) for details).
 See also our [policy](#faq) on arXiv papers.

 **To have your model added to the leaderboard, please reach out to [us](mailto:luozhou@microsoft.com) or submit a PR.**